 Data from the receiver locations were used to determine how many fish were present at each location throughout the monitoring year, as well as how individual tags moved between the receiver locations.
-The Keary Creek acoustic receiver could not be located in April 2020 and was presumed lost.
-The receiver was replaced for recovery in 2021, but no data were available for the Keary Creek receiver from April 2019 to April 2020.

 Figure 2.2 Major Carpenter Reservoir tributaries and acoustic telemetry receivers in the reservoir and Middle Bridge River.
 Red circles show the locations of receiver stations, and the blue square is Terzaghi Dam.